Influencer Marketing:

 Final thoughts on influencer marketing ROI

 Smart marketers know how important ROI is for success.
-So whether you’re new to influencer marketing or you’re already an expert, here are the key takeaways:- ROI is measured in percentages and it should always be positive
+So whether you’re new to influencer marketing or you’re already an expert, here are the key takeaways:

 - Your return value should exceed the amount of money you’ve invested